ArindamRawat/NeoXLedger/readme.md

 ---

-**ip_ledger** is your secure and decentralized solution to managing intellectual property in the modern era.
+**NeoXledger** is your secure and decentralized solution to managing intellectual property in the modern era.
 Start protecting your ideas today!